KH2FM-Mods-Num/GoA-ROM-Edition/readme.md

 - Xaddgx for Detection Saber and Frontier of Ultima pictures
 - OpenKH and Plando Dev Server for documentations
 - Num for main github source.
-- DA for custom FAKE model and picture.